lesposito87/ansible-role-openvpn/README.md

 ## ansible-role-openvpn

+**Description**

-**Description:** An Ansible Role that installs and configures an OpenVPN server, automatically generating all necessary client configuration files for secure connections.
+An Ansible Role that installs and configures an OpenVPN server, automatically generating all necessary client configuration files for secure connections.